 Like many large dog breeds, Great Danes need a great deal of exercise and space.
 Great Danes need a great deal of social interaction and play, or else they get moody.
 They do not fare well in a small apartment space, as their ever-wagging tail may knock objects over.
 Some Great Danes also may benefit from obedience training, as an overly playful Great Dane may cause some difficulties.

-The Belgian Malinois is quickly becoming a common guard and work dog.
+The Belgian Malinois is quickly becoming a common guard and work dog, on top of being a favorite dog breed of military personnel.
 They are powerful runners with inquisitive gazes and a passion for activity.
 They were not specifically created as a single breed, but were grouped in 1891 when dog shows started to become the rage.

 Like German Shepherds, Belgian Malinois are commonly seen as guard dogs, and can easily turn away burglars through their appearance alone.
 They also are quick runners and sport powerful muscles that can keep up with a fleeing intruder.
 To maintain their physique, Belgian Malinois require a lot of exercise and proper nutrition.
 They also do not fare well in enclosed spaces and may end up frustratedly running around in circles.

 The Newfoundland is an absolutely enormous dog breed.
 They were first bred as work dogs, where they pulled nets full of fish through the cold Newfoundland sea.
 Their thick, brown or black shaggy coat all but doubles their size.
 Newfoundlands are well-known for being great swimmers, but they move and run just as well on land!
 Some Newfoundland mixes even inherit this trait.

 Criminals and unwanted individuals who may not be familiar with dogs may think twice when encountering a Newfoundland dog.
 Newfies are also willing to protect their owners, often putting themselves in between their owners and a threat.